dancasey-ie/django_soil_lab/README.md

 * Staff can upload the test results, through the 'Lab Portal' view, this processes is time stamped and the loged in staff member is recorded
 * Staff can view all samples and access the report with results displayed if the results are available
 * Customer is emailed an order is placed and when results are availalbe
+* Pagination of all tables in the Lab and Your Portal

 __Features to be Implemented__